| | | |

 how to make dutch oven venison stew collage

-1. You’ll need at least a 5-quart Dutch oven (affiliate link) for this recipe.
-Heat it over medium-high heat, then add the cubed venison stew meat.
-Brown it for about 5 minutes, then add the salt and pepper, stirring to combine.
+1. You’ll need at least a 5-quart Dutch oven for this recipe.
+Heat it over medium-high heat with a Tablespoon of olive oil.
+Then add the cubed venison stew meat in small batches.
+Brown it for about 5 minutes, then add the salt and black pepper, stirring to combine.

 2. Add the carrots, celery, and onion to the Dutch oven and sauté them for about 10 minutes.
 The vegetables will release a lot of liquid, which will then begin to evaporate.
 As the liquid evaporates, add the garlic and sauté it for another minute to release the oils.

-3. Add the venison stock (or your stock of choice), Italian seasoning, and diced potatoes.
+3. Add the venison stock (or your stock of choice), Italian seasoning (or only thyme if you don’t have Italian seasoning), and diced potatoes.
 Ensure the potatoes are fully covered so they cook properly.

 4. Top the Dutch oven with a fitted cover, then cook the stew at 350F for 20 minutes.

-5. Lastly, pour in the balsamic vinegar and give everything a stir.
+5. Lastly, pour in the balsamic vinegar or worcestershire sauce and give everything a stir.
 Serve your venison stew immediately while it’s hot.

 See the quick video below when I made this for dinner.